-During this type of study the student graduates at the University of Chemistry and Technology, Prague.
+Degree programmes are complete study – students graduate at the University of Chemistry and Technology, Prague.

-In compliance with the Bologna system, there are currently three stages of study or study programmes offered by the Faculty of Chemical Engineering:
+In compliance with the Bologna system, there are currently three stages of study offered by the Faculty of Chemical Engineering:

 - bachelor (3 years, Bc.),